Skip Ribbon Commands

 Collection Instructions:

 1. Collect specimen and place on wet ice.
+Note: Thrombin-activated tubes should not be used for collection.

 2. Centrifuge immediately or within 4 hours of collection if specimen is kept at refrigerated temperature.